andersonberg/blog/src/content/blog/article-search-then-extract.md

 ---

-*The project is available on GitHub.
-Phase 1 (collection) is nearly complete.
-Phase 2 (correlation analysis between media coverage and voter intent) is planned as a separate data science project — and probably a future article.*

----

 *If this was useful, you'll also enjoy [Scrapy in Production: What Nobody Tells You](/blog/scrapy-in-production/) — a breakdown of the patterns that actually keep Scrapy spiders alive in production.*